As Argentina Goes to the Polls, Voters Are Falling Back in Love With a Divisive Political Movement

 As Argentina heads into its presidential election Sunday amid economic crisis, voters are mulling a dramatic change of course for their country.

-Four years ago, Argentina shocked the international community by turning its back on Peronism, the divisive political movement that had ruled South American country of 44 million consistently since 2001, — most recently under President Cristina Fernández de Kirchner.
+Four years ago, Argentina shocked the international community by turning its back on Peronism, the divisive political movement that had ruled South American country of 44 million consistently since 2001, — most recently under former President Cristina Fernández de Kirchner.
 At the 2015 elections, voters shunned Kirchner’s protégé, who promised to continue her mix of protectionist economic policy and subsidized living costs.
 Instead, they elected Mauricio Macri, a slick millionaire businessman who promised reform and open Argentina up to international investment.

 Two decades of economic dysfunction and state intervention made the country a pariah on global capital markets, and, Macri argued, severely limited the country’s growth.
 Economists around the world rejoiced about the measures he was taking.